MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-system-settings-application.md

 # Create a partner settings app

 OEMs and mobile operators can expose custom settings for hardware components that they add to a device to differentiate it from other devices, such as speakers, sensors, or microphones.
-The custom settings are displayed to the user as one of up to five additional links in one of the level two pages in the Settings app.
-For example, in the **Devices** tab of the **Settings** app, the following level two pages can have up to five additional links to custom settings apps: **Printers & scanners**, **Connected devices**, **Bluetooth**, **Mouse**, **Touchpad**, **Typing**, **Pen and Windows Ink**, **AutoPlay**, and **USB**.
+Up to five of these settings appear as additional links in one of the Settings app's level two pages.

+For example, in the **Devices** tab of the **Settings** app, the following pages can have up to five additional links to custom settings apps:
+* Printers & scanners
+* Connected devices
+* Bluetooth
+* Mouse
+* Touchpad
+* Typing
+* Pen and Windows Ink
+* AutoPlay
+* USB

 ![Devices list in Settings app](images/devices-list-in-settings.png)

 You can find a list of all level two pages in the [Launch the Windows Settings app](https://msdn.microsoft.com/en-us/windows/uwp/launch-resume/launch-settings-app) topic.

-**Important**: All links must be relevant to the page they are placed on.
+It is important to note that all links must relevant to the page they are placed on.

-In addition to the five links, you are also allowed to add up to five search terms on each page.
+In addition to the five links, you are able to add up to five search terms on each page.
 Search terms must be relevant to the content on the page.
-For the best experience, use specific phrases for your terms as my general one word terms may lead to your links not displaying as relevant in search.
-For example, if you have a “Fabricam multipen” device, create a search phrase like “set up fabricam mulitipen” instead of a generic search term like “pen”.
+For the best experience, use specific phrases for your terms, as general and one-word terms may cause your links to not be displayed in relevant searchs.
+For example, if you have a “Fabricam multipen” device, create a search phrase like “set up fabricam mulitipen” instead of a generic search term such as “pen”.

 ## <span id="Characteristics_of_partner_settings_app"></span><span id="characteristics_of_partner_settings_app"></span><span id="CHARACTERISTICS_OF_PARTNER_SETTINGS_APP"></span>Characteristics of partner settings app

 Partner settings apps have the following characteristics:

--   They are Universal Windows Platform (UWP) apps, or, in the case of Windows Phone, they can also be Windows Phone Silverlight apps.
+-   They are Universal Windows Platform (UWP) apps, or, in the case of Windows Phone, can also be Windows Phone Silverlight apps.

 -   Users can uninstall them directly just like any other application.
 They can be upgraded by updating the settings application in the Store like any other Windows app.